 - 1. Final official high school transcript confirming date of graduation - 2.
 Complete health and immunization records - 3.
-Proof of health insurance (See page 61 for further explanation)
+Proof of health insurance

 International Application Procedures

 It is recommend that international students apply via the online application found in the International Student section of the College website.
 International students intending to enroll in the spring semester must complete their applications by December 1.
 Applicants for the fall semester must have their applications complete by July 1.